PaddlePaddle/Paddle/doc/design/support_new_device.md

 Please remind that device and computing library are not one-to-one corresponding.
 A device can have a lot of computing libraries and a computing library can also support several devices.

 #### Place
-Fluid uses class [Place](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/platform/place.h#L55) to represent the device memory where data is locating.
+Fluid uses class [Place](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/platform/place.h#L55) to represent the device memory where data is located.
 If we add another device, we have to add corresponding `DevicePlace`.

 ```
         |   CPUPlace